Mookie Betts Player Props: Dodgers vs. Reds

 Mookie Betts At The Plate

-- Among the qualifying hitters, he ranks 35th in batting average, while his on-base percentage ranks 10th and he is sixth in slugging.
+- Among qualified hitters in baseball, he ranks 32nd in batting average, ninth in on-base percentage, and sixth in slugging.

 - Betts will look to extend his seven-game hitting streak.
-He's batting .263 over the course of his last outings.
+He's batting .263 during his last games.

 - In 74.7% of his 99 games this season, Betts has picked up at least one hit.
 He's also had 22 multi-hit games.